gbaratie/Dauphine_2425/README.md

 ---

 By following these steps, you will have the project set up and running locally on your machine.
 Happy coding!

+## Special Thanks

+A special thanks to William Horeau for his work on a project that served as the foundation for my initial commit